Sad but True: Cover versions

 In 2020, the Mongolian hunnu band The HU released a cover of the song translated entirely into Mongolian.

 The Metallica Blacklist, a compilation album released in 2021, features seven covers of the song, including a live version by Sam Fender and studio versions by Jason Isbell and the 400 Unit, Mexican Institute of Sound, Royal Blood, St. Vincent, White Reaper and YB.

+Samples

+Kid Rock sampled the track for his song "American Bad Ass" from his 2000 album The History of Rock.